MaxHlystov/tcp_string_sorter/README.md

 ## tcp_string_sorter

-*It is single flow version of server* which sorts incoming characters.
++It is single flow version of server which sorts incoming characters.+

 It receives strings with zero on the end, sorts chars in it by descending of ASCII-codes, and sends sorted string back with zero on the end.